celestealexmoore/Foodly/README.md

     WHEN the user is viewing the resulting recipes THEN the recipes should be presented in cards

+## Link to Deployed Website
+This site is hosted at:  https://celestealexmoore.github.io/Project-1/

 ## Wireframes
 ![project wireframe](./Assets/Wireframing-Project-1.png)